cameron-keene/ACE___Website/README.md

 Run updated project: `npm start`

 ### Using GH desktop (assuming you also have Sublime Text)
+Clone the repository
-Clone the repository: Current Repository > Add > Clone Repositories > URL > https://github.com/cameron-keene/Please_work.git
+* Current Repository > Add > Clone Repositories > URL > https://github.com/cameron-keene/Please_work.git

-Create a personal branch: Current Branch > New Branch > "branch_name" > Create Branch > (If prompted) Bring my changes to "branch_name" > Switch Branch
+Create a personal branch
+* Current Branch > New Branch > "branch_name" > Create Branch > (If prompted) Bring my changes to "branch_name" > Switch Branch

+Edit files
-Edit files: On menu bar > Repository > Open in Sublime Text >  (to add a NEW file to branch) OR `git add .` (to update ALL files in branch)
+* On menu bar > Repository > Open in Sublime Text >  (to add a NEW file to branch) OR `git add .` (to update ALL files in branch)

-Commit to the branch and push it to the remote: Commit to "branch_name" > Publish Branch
+Commit to the branch and push it to the remote
+* Commit to "branch_name" > Publish Branch

+Run updated project
-Run updated project: `npm start`
+* `npm start`

 # Getting Started with Create React App